Strong Streams - Murals

 Educating the community through public art installations is a great way to beautify the area and increase appreciation for both the environment and the arts.
 Murals enhance the livability of neighborhoods and communities by providing an educational work of art to the people who live there.
 Murals tend to create a sense of community ownership, providing a meeting place for groups, and recognition of the space.
 They can transform a blank space into a work of art; one to congregate around, meet at, talk about, and so on.
 Research shows that murals also help to deter vandalism.
 A sense of respect surfaces among artists when they see that hard work and time has gone into a piece of art.
 Furthermore, mural projects give local artists the opportunity to share their passion for art with the public, promoting an appreciation for artistic expression.

-Currently, the Strong Streams program is working with a local artist, Curtis Glover, to install a mural on the Ten Mile Creek Greenway near N. Gallaher View Road.
+The Strong Streams program worked with local artist Curtis Glover to paint this stream ecosystem mural at the Ten Mile Creek Greenway.
 The design of the mural takes us into the stream habitat where we see fish, water bugs, birds, plants, and other wildlife that reside in a healthy stream.